p1r0/BsBuilder/docs/tasks_common.rst

 value           String          The value to search for                         No default value        True
-new_value       String          The stringo to replace ``value`` with           No default value        True file            String          The file in which to perform this operation     No default value        True strategy        String          The strategy to use.
+new_value       String          The stringo to replace ``value`` with           No default value        True file            String          The file in which to perform this operation     No default value        True new_file        String          The filename where the replaced content will    Same value as file      False
+                                be saved
+strategy        String          The strategy to use.
 View Strategies            simple_replace          False
 =============== =============== =============================================== ======================= =========